 - Paper presenters are routinely provided with microphones, and we request that presenters use the microphone to assist the audience in hearing the entire presentation.

 - A table and podium will be available, allowing you to stand or sit down.

 - You can make a request for an LCD projector (with computer), but please remember that we prioritize use of equipment for visually-oriented presentations, and consider what you might do if extra audio-visual support isn’t available.
-We’re typically able to provide this support—we just can’t guarantee it at the time we notify presenters of acceptance.
-If you desire projection, be sure to explain how you’ll use it in your abstract.
+We’re typically able to provide this support for papers, lectures, and presentations—we just can’t guarantee it at the time we notify presenters of acceptance.
+If you desire projection, be sure to explain how you’ll use it in your proposal.

 - Presentation rooms have an easel and a small dry erase board as standard equipment.

 - Some presenters will bring several copies of a handout to pass around and then collect email addresses of those who would like a copy after the conference, which saves room in everybody’s suitcase and is environmentally friendly.
 We approve!

 FAQ about Proposals for Papers, Lectures, and Presentations

 What are the requirements for presenting?
 Do I have to be a teacher or scholar?

 Our only requirement is that you be eligible to attend Sirens, which means that you must be at least 18 years old by October 20, 2016.
 We have no academic or professional requirements, and in the past we’ve received excellent presentations from high school students, grandmothers, professors, musicians, fans, and teachers, among others.
 Remember—your voice is important.

 No; we forward all proposals to the vetting board, which selects the papers that will be accepted for Sirens.

 If my paper is declined, can you tell me why?